We open our doors, becoming Houston's first pediatric hospital. Dr. Russell Blattner is our physician-in-chief.

 Texas Children’s Hospital West Campus was created to respond to the growing need for expert pediatric health care in West Houston, one of the city’s most rapidly growing communities.
 As greater Houston’s first suburban hospital designed exclusively for children, we offer the expert care expected from Texas Children’s Hospital coupled with a location that’s convenient and accessible for area families.
 In addition, West Campus houses the region’s only special isolation unit for children with highly contagious infectious diseases.

 Opened in 2017, Texas Children’s Hospital The Woodlands is the area’s first true free-standing pediatric hospital that serves families in The Woodlands area and communities north of Houston.
-Our newest campus incorporates best practices in pediatric medicine and serves as the premier pediatric resource for the community.
+This campus incorporates best practices in pediatric medicine and serves as the premier pediatric resource for the community.
 The Woodlands Campus provides pediatric inpatient and outpatient specialty services and a dedicated pediatric emergency center.

 Strategically located throughout the greater Houston area, Texas Children’s Health Centers offer the same high-quality pediatric care for which Texas Children’s Hospital is famous in local neighborhoods.
 Staffed by pediatric specialists from Texas Children’s Hospital and Baylor College of Medicine, the Health Centers’ staff are trained to care for the physical and emotional needs of children and adolescents.
 Working closely with a child’s primary-care physician, our specialists diagnose health conditions and develop patient-specific treatment plans.
 Texas Children’s Health Centers use child-sized medical equipment in colorful, child-friendly atmospheres that cater to young patients’ needs and interests.